What is Title IX?

 High school students enrolled in SouthArk classes who need to take the Title IX course may click here to access it.
 All incoming and transfer students must either receive Title IX Training in their SAS classes or enroll via blackboard.
 Employees may complete annual training by following the instructions below, printing a certificate, and forwarding it to Human Resources.

 To self enroll:

 1. From Blackboard, type in "Title IX" in course search box.
 Click on "Go."

 2. From options menu, click arrow and select "Enroll."

 3. Complete course and click "Submit."
-You may print a certificate once successfully passing.
+You may print a certificate after passing each module.